 The use of plant-based proteins as a practical substitute for animal-based proteins has gained popularity in recent years due to the possibility of making them a sustainable and environmentally friendly source of protein.
 More specifically, pea protein has become a promising source of plant-based protein owing to its nutritional and functional characteristics.
 This paper has explored the possibility of making pea milk by using yellow split peas, which were later used to make a tofu-like product by using the milk as a base.
 The study sought to identify the possibility of yellow split peas as a source of plant-based protein and to create spicy tofu that would meet the increasing demand for alternative sources of protein.
 The analysis mainly concerned the sensory analysis of the spicy tofu.
 The sensory assessment involved analysing attributes such as flavour, texture, aroma, and overall acceptability.
 The sensory analysis provided significant data explaining the sensory characteristics of spicy tofu, hence indicating its future acceptability by the customers and its business capability.
 These findings thus form the basis of processing plant-based protein products with high nutritional value and in correspondence with consumer perceptual likes.

-2. methodology
+2. Materials and Methods

 2.1 Raw materials

-The present investigation was carried out at the Food Analysis Lab, Department of Food, BBAU, Lucknow.
+The present investigation was conducted at the Food Analysis Lab, Department of Food, BBAU, Lucknow.
 Yellow split peas were purchased from a local market in Lucknow in dried form.
 The samples were cleaned by hand to remove dirt, grit and other impurities and then packed in airtight plastic containers.

 2.2 Preparation of pea milk

 The process of extracting milk from yellow split peas was modified from Wenyi Ma et al.’s description.
 250 gm of yellow split peas were cleaned and washed with sodium hydroxide solution (0.12 mol/L) and then soaked in 1 L of alkaline water-NaOH solution (0.07 mol/L) for 8 hours at room temperature.
 After soaking, the peas were separated, and the extra water was rinsed out.
 Peas were washed with 1 litre of tap water to remove any chemical residue, and peas were ground with 1 litre of distilled water by using a Sujata Dynamix (900-watt) grinder with the highest setting for 2 minutes.
 To filter the slurry, a cotton cloth was positioned over a strainer, and the slurry was poured into the strainer.
 The corners of the cloth were gathered to create a bundle, and the insoluble materials were removed by hand-squeezing.
 After rinsing the cloth, the pea milk was filtered once more.
-Next, the pea milk was centrifuged (5000 gravity, 15 minutes) to separate the insoluble part from the milk.
-To get rid of the settled solids, the pea milk was carefully poured off.
+Next, the pea milk was centrifuged (five thousand gravities, 15 minutes) to separate the insoluble part from the milk.
+Get rid of the settled solids, the pea milk was carefully poured off.
 The pea milk was brought to room temperature and heated at 97°C for 15 minutes with continuous stirring.
 After heating, the 710 mL of pea milk was obtained and stored in the refrigerator for further use.

 Cleaning and washing with NaOH solution